Chloë Sevigny, Kristen Stewart & More To Direct Short Films For New R29 Series,

 Chloë Sevigny, Kristen Stewart & More To Direct Short Films For New R29 Series, ShatterBox Anthology

-R29 announced an exciting lineup of more than a dozen original video series at the 2016 NewFronts presentation.
+R29 announced an exciting lineup of more than a dozen original video series.
 Creative young minds like America Ferrera and Kristen Stewart are among the collaborators on these new R29 Originals — focusing on everything from pop culture and sex to sports and global social issues, in both scripted and unscripted shows and shorts.

-R29 announced an exciting lineup of more than a dozen original video series at the 2016 NewFronts presentation.
+R29 announced an exciting lineup of more than a dozen original video series.
 Creative young minds like America Ferrera and Kristen Stewart are among the collaborators on these new R29 Originals — focusing on everything from pop culture and sex to sports and global social issues, in both scripted and unscripted shows and shorts.

 “Refinery29 aims to rally our community of strong, outspoken, and confident women to harness the strength, passion, and empathy that fuels them," says R29 Chief Content Officer Amy Emmerich.
 "We are proud to be collaborating with award-winning talent to create a slate of female-focused content that showcases what it is to be powerful in a nontraditional way.”